Independent Golf Reviews is reader-supported, when you buy through links on our site, we may earn a commission.

 Pros & Cons

-• Heavier than three-wheel models
+• Heavier weight than three-wheel alternatives

 Who It’s For